rocket-pool/RPIPs/RPIPs/RPIP-43.md

 Node operators can manage the set of validators in their megapool:

 - A Node Operator SHALL be able to add new validators to their megapool
-- A Node Operator MAY be able to migrate existing validators to their megapool
+- A Node Operator MAY! be able to migrate existing validators to their megapool
      - Note that this would involve updating the validators' BLS withdrawal credentials to the megapool address
 - New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address, with the validator status set to Dissolved if the check fails
-     - The check MAY occur after the validator is added initially as Prestaked
+     - The check MAY? occur after the validator is added initially as Prestaked
 - A Node Operator SHALL be able to remove exited validators from their megapool

 ### `debt` Variable